rsocket/rsocket/Protocol.md

 ## Fragmentation And Reassembly

-RESPONSE frames may represent a large object and MAY need to be fragmented to fit within the Frame Data size.
-When this occurs, the RESPONSE __F__ flag indicates if more fragments follow this frame.
+RESPONSE frames and REQUEST_CHANNEL frames may represent a large object and MAY need to be fragmented to fit within the Frame Data size.
+When this occurs, the RESPONSE __F__ flag indicates if more fragments follow the current frame (or not).

 ## Stream Sequences and Lifetimes

+Streams exists for a specific period of time.
+So an implementation may assume that Stream IDs are valid for a finite period of time.
+This period of time is bound by, at most, the lifetime of the underlying transport protocol connection lifetime.
+Beyond that, each interaction pattern imposes lifetime based on a sequence of interactions between Requester and Responder.

 In the section below, "RQ -> RS" refers to Requester sending a frame to a Responder.
 And "RS -> RQ" refers to Responder sending a frame to a Requester.

 In the section below, "*" refers to 0 or more and "+" refers to 1 or more.

+Once a stream has "terminated", the Stream ID can be "forgotten" by the Requester and Responder.
+An implementation MAY re-use an ID at this time, but it is recommended that an implementation not aggressively re-use IDs.

 ### Request Response